Dilation & Curettage (D&C): How it Is Done, Recovery & More

 Is Dilatation and curettage (D&C) Painful?

 Patients may typically experience mild discomfort or cramping during a dilation and curettage (D&C) procedure.
 However, it is typically not considered painful.
 Most patients are given anesthesia or sedation to help minimize any discomfort during the procedure.
-It should be noted that muscle contractions in the abdomen and uterus during the procedure can cause some discomfort; however, many women can tolerate it well and undergo the procedure successfully.
+It should be noted that muscle contractions in the abdomen and uterus during the procedure can cause some discomfort; however, many women can tolerate it well and undergo it successfully.

 Infertility Treatment in Iran

 The affordability of medical treatment in Iran is another key factor driving its popularity among patients.
-Despite the lower costs, the quality of care remains uncompromised, with many patients expressing high satisfaction levels with their treatment outcomes.
+Despite the lower costs, the quality of care remains uncompromised, with many patients expressing high satisfaction with their treatment outcomes.
 This cost-effectiveness makes Iran a compelling choice for those seeking high-quality infertility treatment without breaking the bank.

 Iran's advancements in infertility treatment have also significantly contributed to its attraction of patients from around the globe.
 With cutting-edge facilities, equipment, and access to the latest treatment methods, patients can benefit from the most advanced and effective infertility treatments available, increasing their chances of achieving successful outcomes.